Science fiction author Richard Matheson dead at 87

-LOS ANGELES (Reuters) - U.S. science-fiction and horror author Richard Matheson, whose novels and stories, including “I Am Legend” and “The Shrinking Man,” were adapted for the big screen and television, has died, the Writers Guild of America said on Monday.
+LOS ANGELES, June 24 (Reuters) - U.S. science-fiction and horror author Richard Matheson, whose novels and stories, including “I Am Legend” and “The Shrinking Man,” were adapted for the big screen and television, has died, the Writers Guild of America said on Monday.
 He was 87.

 The Writer’s Guild, of which Matheson was a member, did not announce where or when the author died nor a cause of death.